Christian S. Hinrichs, M.D.

 Cellular Therapy for Cancer

 Dr. Hinrichs received his B.A. and M.D. degrees from the combined 6-year program at the University of Missouri - Kansas City (UMKC).
-He completed a residency in general surgery at UMKC followed by a fellowship in surgical oncology at Roswell Park Cancer Institute.
-He then came to the Surgery Branch at the National Cancer Institute (NCI) as a surgical oncology fellow and studied tumor immunology in the laboratory of Dr. Nicholas P. Restifo.
-Subsequently he completed an internal medicine residency at George Washington University and a medical oncology fellowship with the Medical Oncology Branch, CCR.
-Dr. Hinrichs conducts translational research and clinical trials to develop T-cell therapies for cancers caused by human papillomaviruses.
+He trained in general surgery at UMKC and in surgical oncology at Roswell Park Cancer Institute.
+He then completed a surgical oncology and tumor immunology fellowship at the National Cancer Institute (NCI).
+Subsequently he trained in internal medicine at George Washington University and in medical oncology at the Medical Oncology Branch of the NCI.
+He was awarded tenure at NIH in 2020.
+Dr. Hinrichs conducts basic research and clinical research to develop T-cell therapies for HPV-associated cancers and other epithelial malignancies.

 Stevanović S, Pasetto A, Helman SR, Gartner JJ, Prickett TD, Howie B, Robins HS, Robbins PF, Klebanoff CA, Rosenberg SA, Hinrichs CS.
 Landscape of immunogenic tumor antigens in successful immunotherapy of virally induced epithelial cancer.
 Science.
 2017;356(6334):200-205.